IRMO, SC (WIS) - A new, state-of-the-art cardiac rehabilitation program has opened on the Lexington Medical Center Irmo campus.

 People who can benefit from cardiac rehab include patients with a history of heart attack, angina, angioplasty or stenting, heart valve or bypass

 surgery.
-Studies show they have up to a 46 percent reduction in death rates compared to non-participants.
+Studies show they have up to a 46% reduction in death rates compared to non-participants.

 Most insurance companies will cover the initial cost of outpatient cardiac rehab for approximately three months.